yaqwsx/bcthesis/symdivine.md

 * Syntactical equivalence checking -- as \symdivine aims for verification of parallel programs, the same path conditions due to diamond-shapes in the multi-state can be produces.
-An \smt query to a solver is expensive operation even for simple queries todo citace vojta, \symdivine tries to perform simple syntactic equality test of path conditions before executing this query.
-Non- trivial number of solver calls can be saved in this way.
+An \smt query to a solver is expensive operation even for simple queries \cite{Havel2014thesis}, \symdivine tries to perform simple syntactic equality test of path conditions before executing this query.
+  Non-trivial number of solver calls can be saved in this way.

 * Simplification -- Z3 \smt solver offers several simplification strategies that can be applied to a path condition.
 This strategies can be applied a to path